jayway/cljwordgraph/INTRODUCTION.md

 Multiple keywords with the same name are not only equal, but in fact identical.
 Equality checks on keywords are very fast, which make keywords useful as keys in maps.

+Keywords also implement clojure.lang.IFn, which make them callable as a function.
+More about that later.

 ## Data structures
 Clojure has four compound data structures: list, vector, map, and set.
 They are all heterogeneous and can store any